vigneshshettyin/Bulk-Mailer/README.md

 For Linux: 👨‍💻
-* To initialise a new database
+* To initialize a new database
   ```
   python3 manage.py db init
   ```